nathansmith/javascript-quiz/ANSWERS.md

     The `parseFloat` function will convert any number or string into a decimal representation, also culling any string values that follow.
 Also, 'parseInt' requires a "radix" (usually `10`) to be passed in as the second parameter.
 Otherwise, values such as `09` change to `0` instead of `9`.

     Using `parseFloat` will not convert a number into a certain number of decimal points.
 For instance, `"1.50"` (a string representing one dollar and fifty cents) would simply become `1.5`.
-To ensure a string representation of the correct number of decimal points, `.toFixed` must be used.
+To ensure a string representation of the correct number of decimal points, `toFixed()` must be used.

     ```js
     var radix = 10;